White paper

 Indirect tax compliance is getting harder — and doing it wrong is costly

 Efficiently and accurately managing, tracking, and reporting indirect taxes is increasingly complex as tax regulations become more complicated and supply chains expand across jurisdictions.
 When manufacturing companies get it wrong, they risk losing huge sums of money in hidden overpayments or underpayments, plus interest and penalties.
-This is all money that drains away from their business — and the cost can be significant.
+This money drains away from their business — and the cost can be significant.

-Manual processes — such as manually selecting tax categories and training AP to check supplier tax — are no longer able to keep up with the complexity of indirect tax management.
+Manual processes like manually selecting tax categories and training AP to check supplier tax can no longer keep up with the complexity of indirect tax management.
 Today’s manufacturers are turning to tax software platforms to help them focus on what matters most: managing tax strategically.
-This requires processes that calculate tax and correct issues in real time, as well as analytics and reporting that help create visibility around spending, which drive continuous improvement.
-With an indirect tax software platform, a global technology firm that had previously overpaid taxes by $100 million is now able to predict and pay its taxes much more precisely, making financial decisions from a position of increased strength.
+Doing so requires processes that calculate tax and correct issues in real time, plus analytics and reporting that help create visibility around spending, which drive continuous improvement.

 What could automated tax compliance software do for you?